fgalassi/learn-git-the-right-way/Resources.md

  * Low level git commands to manipulate the DAG
  * https://github.com/schacon/git-plumbing-preso

-# The 3 Threes: working dir, index, HEAD
+# The Three Trees: working dir, index, HEAD
-Trees here means file system trees made up of directories and files.
+"Trees" here means file system trees made up of directories and files.
 These are the tree of files you're working on, the tree of files in your next commit and the tree of files in your last commit.
 You can explain almost all git commands in terms of these.